bajso/hedgerows-project/README.md

 How to use the classification.py script

-classification.py is a simple image classification script supporting object-based and pixel-based approach.
+The main file, classification.py, is a simple image classification script supporting both object-based and pixel-based approaches.
 The user can choose between RandomForests and k-Nearest Neighbours classification algorithms.
-Furthermore, if a user chooses the object-based approach it can specify which segmentation algorithm to use.
+Furthermore, if an object-based approach is chosen, a user can specify which segmentation algorithm to use.
+There is also an option for k-fold cross-validation.

-Running the Script

-As classification.py script relies heavily on external libraries, the created executable file exceeded the 10MB size constraint.
+As the classification.py script relies heavily on the external libraries, the created executable file exceeded the 10MB size constraint.
 A classification.py script and a list of dependencies were submitted instead.

-To run the classification.py script, python and dependencies from the ‘hedgerows-req’ file need to be installed.
-As there may be some problems using the default package installer pip to install ‘gdal’ and ‘libgdal’, I suggest to download and install the required libraries with Anaconda scientific platform for python.
+To run the classification.py script, Python and dependencies from the 'hedgerows-req' file need to be installed.
+As some problems may occur if using the default package installer (pip) to install the 'gdal' and 'libgdal' libraries, I suggest downloading and installing the required packages with the Anaconda scientific platform for python.

 Anaconda can be obtained on the following site. https://www.continuum.io/downloads

 Most of the packages required are already included in the default Anaconda distribution.
-Additional packages can be installed with a command: conda install <package_name>
+Additional packages can be installed with a command: conda install package_name

+In addition, classification.py script has to be run from the Anaconda prompt.

 Input Data

 The classification.py script works with .tif image file data.
 Again, the data required exceeded the 10MB size constraint.

-It can be downloaded from the following site. https://emckclac-my.sharepoint.com/personal/k1461612_kcl_ac_uk/_layouts/15/guestaccess.aspx?folderid=1be6c536e229d4feaa59dd43e98ffa2d9&authkey=AQWrwEn4eNpubHJf1eHG3fA
+All required data can be downloaded from the following site: https://emckclac-my.sharepoint.com/personal/k1461612_kcl_ac_uk/_layouts/15/guestaccess.aspx?folderid=1be6c536e229d4feaa59dd43e98ffa2d9&authkey=AQWrwEn4eNpubHJf1eHG3fA

 The ‘data’ folder contains: